AlexSchuckert/alexschuckert.github.io/index.md

 ## About Me

-I am an Associate Professor (CNRS Chargé de Recherche) at the École Normale Superieure in Paris, developing quantum computing methods for scientific discovery in material science, quantum chemistry, and nuclear physics.
+I am an Associate Professor at the École Normale Superieure in Paris (CNRS Chargé de Recherche), developing quantum computing methods for scientific discovery in material science, quantum chemistry, and nuclear physics.

 <!-- In 2026, I will start a permanent faculty position . -->